Master’s Thesis Guidelines for Music and Technology

 Responsibilities

-Active Engagement and Participation
+Active engagement and participation

 - The student is expected to actively participate in all courses, seminars, supervision sessions, and university activities.
 This engagement is critical for their learning and development, and it ensures that they make the most of their time at the university.

-Effective Communication
+Effective communication

 - Maintaining consistent, honest, and transparent communication with supervisors, the head of the study program, study coordinators, teachers, and peers is essential.
 This communication fosters a collaborative environment and helps the student navigate any challenges that may arise.

-Time Management and Attendance
+Time management and attendance

 - While absences or difficulties in attending sessions may be unavoidable, the student must communicate these instances in advance to ensure that sessions can be rescheduled, respecting everyone’s time and resources.
 Unjustified absences are considered a misuse of resources and should be avoided.

-Project Organization
+Project organization

 - The student is responsible for applying and organizing the production of their demonstrative component, whether it be a concert, exhibition, recording, or other forms of presentation.
 This includes planning, coordinating logistics, and ensuring all necessary preparations are made.

-Publication of Thesis
+Publication of thesis

 - The student must ensure the timely and proper publication of their thesis in the university library and in the research catalogue.
 This involves adhering to all submission guidelines and ensuring that the thesis is complete and meets the required standards.
 [LINK].
-The student is responsible to obtain all the rights for the open access of the media extracts published as part of the thesis on the Research Catalogue.
+The student is responsible for obtaining all the rights for the open access of the media extracts published as part of the thesis on the Research Catalogue.

-Adherence to Guidelines and Deadlines
+Adherence to guidelines and deadlines

 - The student must adhere to all guidelines and deadlines outlined in the study program.
 This includes meeting submission deadlines for the thesis proposal, written and demonstrative component, and any other required documentation.

-Engagement with External Experts
+Engagement with external experts

 - Where necessary, the student should engage with external experts for advice, feedback, or guidance to advance, shape, or gain different perspectives on their project.
 This should be done in consultation with the supervisor.

 - The student is responsible for maintaining high academic and artistic standards throughout their work.
 This includes ensuring that all components of the thesis reflect a strong understanding of both the scholarly and creative aspects of their field, adhering to the rigorous expectations set forth by the program.
 See The Finnish National Board on Research Integrity (TENK) and the publication on “Responsible Conduct of Research”.
+[RCR LINK]

 By fulfilling the obligations outlined above, the student will ensure a successful and enriching experience in the master’s program, which ultimately leads to the completion of the thesis project and the attainment of academic and professional goals.